rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The first argument called `parent` as well, but you shouldn't worry about it for now.
+The first argument is called `parent` as well, but you shouldn't worry about it for now.
 Later, it will be showcased where it can be used in your resolvers.
 Now, to make the example more realistic, extract a map of sample users and return a user based on the `id` used as a key in the extracted map:

 {{< highlight javascript "hl_lines=1 2 3 4 5 6 7 8 9 10 12 16 17 20" >}}
 let users = {